Blog

 ExerciseRegionWhat it targetsLink

-Chin tuckNeckHead retraction, deep flexor patternpc-chin-tuck
+Supine chin tuckNeckHead retraction, deep flexor patternsupine-chin-tuck

 Sample weekly posture workout schedule